excid3/tailwindcss-stimulus-components/README.md

 `data-popover-translate-y="-128%"` defines the css transform-translate Y value used in positioning the popover.
 It can be anything from a percentage to rem units to pixels.

+`data-alert-dismiss-after-value` can be provided to make the popover dimiss after x miliseconds.
+Default is `undefined`.

 ### Autosave (Rails-only)

 Autosaving forms are really helpful for saving drafts of records.
 This